cs411-alawini/su25-cs411-team021-team021/doc/Final Demo.md

 ## Technical challenges

 ### Kushi
+- Ensured that mood logs and playlists generated on the frontend properly persisted to the database.
+- Create and coordinate backend to fetch and display mood history and playlists.

 ### Anay
+- Reworked join tables and constraints to meet BCNF/3NF, especially for Playlist–Song–Mood relationships.
+- Debugged the query for user, song, and playlist data insertion.

 ### Yen-Ting (Andy)
+- Profiled, and benchmarked various indexes on MoodLog and other tables for analytic workloads.
+- Managed GCP Cloud SQL configuration and troubleshooting.

 ## Future work
 - Utilize and connect existing services, e.g. using Apple Health to provide mood record, and Spotify to support song search and playlist storage.